wx02shi/playlist-creator/README.md

 ## Running Locally

+This project has been taken offline, since it costs me money.
+A video demo is provided below, and you can also run it yourself by following these instructions.

 Create your own `.env` files following the `.example.env` files present in **BOTH** `/frontend` and `/backend`.

 - Almost all resources are completely free of charge